ankane/vue-chartkick/README.md

 app.use(Chartkick.use(Chart))
 ```

-For the no package manager install, you must include Chartkick.js.
+For the no package manager install, Chartkick.js is no longer bundled, allowing you to update them independently.
+Include it manually before Vue Chartkick.

 ```html
 <script src="https://unpkg.com/chartkick@3.2.1/dist/chartkick.js"></script>
 ````

+Finally, Vue Chartkick no longer uses custom logic to see if a re-render is necessary.
+See [the docs](#reactivity) for more details.

 ## Contributing